iottly/iottly-device-agent-py/README.md

   - copy/paste the agent install command from the previously created project (devices panel)
   - launch the command which will:
     - download the agent customized installer from your IoT project
+    - check and install newly available firmware in `/var/iottly-agent/userpackageuploads`
     - register the device
     - connect the device to Iottly
     - start an example Loop